Data Driven Web Design: How to Build Better-Performing B2B Websites

 • Does the spot on the page where many readers leave feel like a conclusion? > This is referred to as the “false floor” problem.
 If you think this is happening, you can provide the reader with visual cues, such as design that leads their eye downward or cut-off text so they know there’s more to read.

 • Can the visitors see important information above the fold? > The “fold” is the part of a page that is visible before a reader has to scroll.
 It is the most valuable real estate on the page, since it may receive most of a reader’s attention and will be seen even if they leave without scrolling.
-Capture the reader’s attention before they have to scroll, and place the most important information above the fold.

 High number of clicks on a non-clickable element